 After leaving high school and my family, I volunteered at the World Expo 2ooo in Hannover, Germany and my interest in international life blossomed.
 I studied in Georgia, U.S.A. before coming back to Sweden for my Bachelor’s in Political Science at Uppsala University.
 During studying, I met an interesting young man from Ghana.
 For the subsequent Master’s degree, I had the opportunity of interning for the Swedish foreign ministry in Paris.

 In 2007, I moved to Ghana.
 I live in the harbor city, Tema, about 40 minutes (if no traffic) from Ghana’s capital Accra.
-I work as a lecturer at Ashesi University in Accra, but also as a Freelance Writer and Communications Consultant.
+I work as a lecturer at Ashesi University in Accra, but also as a Freelance Writer and Communications Consultant, most recently with awesome anti-corruption initiative Klarity.

 I started my first blog in 2006 when I was moving to Paris.
 It was a natural step after having kept a diary since kindergarten.
-In 2008, I co-founded the network BloggingGhana.
-In 2011, we formally registered as an organization and started election project GhanaDecides and yearly event BlogCamp.
-Now blogging and other social media are a big part of my life, especially as a means of keeping in touch with friends all over the globe, not to mention making new ones.
+In 2008 while new in Ghana, I co-founded the network BloggingGhana.
+In 2011, we formally registered as an organization and started election project GhanaDecides, Ghana’s first Social Media and Blogging Awards, and yearly event BlogCamp.
+Blogging and other social media became a big part of my life, especially as a means of keeping in touch with friends all over the globe, not to mention making new ones.
 You can follow me on Twitter, Pinterest, and Instagram @kajsaha.

 This blog is personal, political and sometimes positive.